pingidentity/pingidentity-devops-getting-started/docs/evaluate.md

 You can quickly deploy DevOps images of Ping Identity solutions.
 These images are preconfigured to provide working instances of our solutions, either as single containers or an orchestrated set of containers.
 We use Docker to deploy the DevOps images in stable, network-enabled containers.
 For lightweight orchestration purposes, we use Docker Compose.
 For enterprise-level orchestration of containers, we use Kubernetes.

-You'll need an evaluation license to use the DevOps repositories.
+You'll need an evaluation license to use the DevOps resources.
 You'll clone our getting started repository, set up your DevOps environment, and deploy our full stack of solutions for DevOps using Docker Compose.
 When you first start the Docker stack, our full set of DevOps images is automatically pulled from our repository, if you haven't already pulled the images from [Docker Hub](https://hub.docker.com/u/pingidentity/).
 You can then choose to try out any one or more of the solutions, all preconfigured to interoperate.

 What you'll need to do: